o3de/o3de.org/content/docs/userguide/animation/character-editor/sync-graph.md

 ![\[Sample input bindings asset for shoot control in the Input Bindings Editor.\]](/images/userguide/actor-animation/char-animation-editor-sync-graph-29.png)

-### Using a Script on the Secondary Graph to Toggle Synchronization<a name="char-animation-editor-sync-graph-using-a-script-on-the-subordinate-graph-to-toggle-synchronization"></a>
+### Using a Script on the Secondary Graph to Toggle Synchronization {#char-animation-editor-sync-graph-using-a-script-on-the-subordinate-graph-to-toggle-synchronization}

 The example uses Lua Script components on both the primary \(robot\) and secondary \(gun\) entities\.
 The script on the primary entity controls the firing of the gun\.
 The script on the secondary entity controls the sync mode\.
 To add a Lua script to an entity, add a [Lua Script component](/docs/userguide/scripting/lua/intro-add-script-to-component.md) to the entity and then attach the script to the component\.